Danmcaires/Blog-post/Blog-post.md

 ~$ kubectl apply -f helmrelease.yaml
 ```

-The kubectl command above will create two resources.
+The `kubectl` command above will create two resources.
 First it will create a
-HelmChart resource that will hold the helm-chart itself that will be loaded from
+HelmChart resource that will hold the Helm chart itself that will be loaded from
 the GitRepository.

 ```shell